 Before you start working with relations, it's crucial to clearly define the sets involved and the nature of the relationship between their elements.
 This involves specifying the domain and range of the relation and determining the criteria for when two elements are considered related.

-For example, if you're modeling a social network, you might define the set A as the set of all users and the relation R as "is a friend of."
+Take this: if you're modeling a social network, you might define the set A as the set of all users and the relation R as "is a friend of."
 Then, the ordered pair (Alice, Bob) would be in R if Alice is a friend of Bob.
-Clearly defining these sets and the relationship will help you avoid ambiguity and ensure that your model accurately represents the real-world situation.
+Clearly defining these sets and the relationship will help you avoid ambiguity and see to it that your model accurately represents the real-world situation.

 -